Reprinted with Permission from Author: Stephanie Reilly, MSW, LCSW

 5) BREATHE Intentional breathing is stress-reducing on multiple levels.
 It refocuses your thinking, increases your oxygen intake, and helps to clear your mind.
 There is more than one way to practice intentional breathing and it is worth it to find one or two styles that work for you.
 Try this: Breathe in fully through your nostrils (at a normal pace) and then breathe out slowly through your pursed lips (think: blowing out a candle) as you count backwards from ten.
 You won’t reach zero, but it will be a reminder to breathe out slowly.
 Extend your exhale, not your inhale.

 6) SOCIALIZE Make time to stay connected, reconnect, or make new connections with loved ones, friends, and communities.
 We are built to be social and it can make a big difference in how we feel.
 Reach out to others to share when you are feeling stressed, or to talk about something else, which will help to take your mind off your problems and open your perspective.
-Stay engaged with your communities – they are all around you – they include groups like your neighborhood, local municipality, place of worship, twelve-step meeting, or your department at work.
+Stay engaged with your communities – they are all around you – they include groups like your neighborhood, local municipality, place of worship, or your department at work.

 If you are finding that you continue to feel overwhelmed, or your stress seems to involve anxiety, depression, or other emotional struggles, consider scheduling an appointment with a professional therapist or counselor.